Dippatel98/SentiTweet/README.md

 # SentiTweet
-Sentiment Analysis on Tweets

-Sentiment Analysis on tweets to detect Hate Speech.
+Sentiment Analysis on Tweets to detect Hate Speech.